eugenius1/eugenius1.github.io/_posts/2017-04-25-i-did-a-clinical-trial-and-this-is-my-experience.md

 ## Research units

 Below are some of the units I've come across that run clinical trials.
 I've heard Simbec and some other units might compensate for screening too.
+I've heard HMR has a very professional and timely administration.

 - PAREXEL ([London](https://www.drugtrial.co.uk/en/about-us) and some other [global locations](https://www.parexel.com/company/volunteer))
 - [Hammersmith Medicines Research (HMR)](http://www.hmrlondon.com/)